SpatialThinker: Reinforcing Scene Graph-Grounded Spatial Reasoning via Dense Rewards: Experimental Setup Details

 To preserve fine-grained spatial information critical for accurate object localization and spatial reasoning, models process high-resolution image inputs ranging from $512 \times 512$ to $2048 \times 2048$ pixels.
 The training configuration updates all model parameters including the vision encoder, enabling comprehensive adaptation to spatial reasoning tasks.
 Optimization employs AdamW with BF16 mixed precision, a conservative learning rate of $1 \times 10^{-6}$, and weight decay of $1 \times 10^{-2}$.
 The KL penalty coefficient is set to $10^{-2}$ to prevent excessive divergence from the base model distribution while allowing sufficient exploration for spatial reasoning strategies.
 The training utilizes a 90/10 train-validation split of the STVQA-7K dataset, with a maximum context length of 16,384 tokens to accommodate detailed scene descriptions and reasoning traces.

-For baseline comparisons, we train vanilla GRPO models (Qwen2.5-VL-3B + Vanilla GRPO and Qwen2.5-VL-7B + Vanilla GRPO) using a simplified reward structure consisting solely of accuracy ($w_{acc}=0.5$) and format rewards ($w_{format}=0.5$), without the spatial grounding and count penalty components.
-This configuration represents standard RLVR approaches that rely on sparse final-answer supervision \citep{DeepSeekAI2025DeepSeekR1IR, Shen2025VLMR1AS, Chen2025SFTOR}.
-The full multi-objective reward design employed for \textsc{SpatialThinker} training, incorporating format, count, accuracy, and spatial rewards with lexicographic gating, is detailed in Section \ref{sec:reward}.
+For baseline comparisons, we train vanilla GRPO models (Qwen2.5-VL-3B + Vanilla GRPO and Qwen2.5-VL-7B + Vanilla GRPO) using a simplified reward structure consisting solely of accuracy ($w_{acc}=0.5$) and format rewards ($w_{format}=0.5$), with the model trained to output both a reasoning trace and a final answer, following standard chain-of-thought GRPO setups.
+This configuration represents standard RLVR approaches that rely on sparse final-answer supervision \cite{DeepSeekAI2025DeepSeekR1IR, Shen2025VLMR1AS, Chen2025SFTOR}.
+Note that we do not train the baseline RL model for Qwen3-VL-30B due to compute bottlenecks, and only train it with our final spatial reward design.
+The full multi-objective reward design employed for \textsc{SpatialThinker} training, incorporating format, count, accuracy, and spatial rewards with lexicographic gating, is detailed in \cref{sec:reward}.
 The substantial performance improvements of \textsc{SpatialThinker} over vanilla GRPO baselines demonstrate the critical importance of dense spatial supervision in teaching models to perform visually-grounded reasoning.